aws-solutions-library-samples/guidance-for-automated-deployment-of-l2-stretch-network-extensions-with-cisco-8000v/README.md

-# Guidance for L2 Stretch Network with Cisco 8000v on AWS
+# Guidance for Automated Deployment of Layer 2 Stretch Network Extensions with Cisco 8000v on AWS

 ## Table of Contents